Geometry and topology of geometric limits I: Brick manifolds

 By the condition A-(1), $\part M$ is a union of tori and open annuli.
-Since $M$ is a brick manifold, each of such tori and annuli consists of horizontal annuli and vertical annuli whose interiors are pairwise disjoint, and contains at least one horizontal annulus.
+Since $M$ is a brick manifold, each of such tori and annuli consists of horizontal annuli and vertical annuli whose interiors are pairwise disjoint, and contains at least one horizontal annulus except for the case when it is a vertical annulus corresponding to a component of $\partial S \times (0,1)$.
 Let $H_A$ be the union of core curves of the horizontal annuli constituting the boundary components of $M$.
 (We take one core curve from each horizontal annulus.)
 For each geometrically finite brick $B_i$, we fix a multi-curve $s(B_i)$ on its real front $F_i$ which is the shortest pants decomposition of $F_i$ with respect to the hyperbolic structure given to $B_i$.
 Note that although we gave a conformal structure on the ideal front, we put the pants decomposition on the real front.
 Let $\boldsymbol{l}(\ck)$ be the union of $H_A$, the $s(B_i)$ for the geometrically finite bricks $B_i$, and the ending laminations $\mu(B_j)$ for all simply degenerate brick $B_j$ in $\ck_{\mathrm{int}}$, which we regard as lying on the ideal fronts.
 See Figure\ \ref{fig2_5}\,(a).